Map Loading... Scroll Down

 Converting separation into a divorce

-If a couple that is legally separated decides to divorce, they can file for divorce, and the court can use the terms of the legal separation as a basis for the divorce decree.
-This process allows for a more orderly transition by maintaining the agreements already in place.
+If a legally separated couple decides to divorce, they can file for divorce, and the court can use the terms of the legal separation as a basis for the divorce decree.
+This process allows for a more orderly transition by maintaining existing agreements.

 Property Distribution

-When a divorce is granted, the court shall make an equitable distribution of the parties’ property and debts.
-The court encourages the parties to settle on property and debt issues.
+Under South Dakota law, when a divorce is granted, the court shall make an equitable distribution of the parties’ property and debts.
+If possible, the court encourages the parties to settle property and debt issues beforehand through the divorce mediation or collaborative divorce process.

 If not, the court will determine those issues for them.

-The court, in its deliberations, shall not factor in “fault” concerning the awarding of property, except as it may be relevant to the acquisition of property during the marriage.
+The court shall not factor in “fault” in deliberations concerning the awarding of property, except as it may be relevant to the acquisition of property during the marriage.

-The court does consider factors such as the duration of the marriage, each spouse’s economic circumstances, each of the spouse’s contributions to the marriage, and future needs.
+The court considers factors such as the duration of the marriage, each spouse’s economic circumstances, each spouse’s contributions to the marriage, and future needs.

 Both assets and debts acquired during the marriage are subject to division, while separate property—owned before marriage or acquired through inheritance or gifts—typically remains with the original owner.